-- By keeping up to date on current issues: disseminating information and providing guidance and training for staff members (either directly or through other professionals) - (S) Leading by example / modelling lessons or styles of teaching - (S) Having a knowledge of the quality of mathematics provision across the school - (I) Monitoring expectations, provision and attainment across the school and providing feedback to develop practice further in order to raise standards.
+- By keeping up to date on current issues: disseminating information and providing guidance and training for staff members (either directly or through other professionals) - > Leading by example / modelling lessons or styles of teaching - > Having a knowledge of the quality of mathematics provision across the school - Monitoring expectations, provision and attainment across the school and providing feedback to develop practice further in order to raise standards. - > Provide necessary equipment and maintaining it to a high standard.